-This competence-line course teaches state-of the art research of global scale Earth Observation (EO) of our changing bio-geosphere.
-The theoretical background for monitoring various components of the bio-geosphere will be discussed during classes and software based analysis tools will be tested in a number of practical PC-based hands-on exercises during the course.
-The course includes an introduction to data gateway download, pre-processing and analysis of various state-of-the-art remote sensing systems.
+This competence-line course teaches state-of the art research of global-scale Earth Observation (EO) of our changing bio-geosphere.
+The theoretical background for monitoring various components of the bio-geosphere will be discussed during classes and software-based analysis tools will be introduced in a number of practical PC-based hands-on exercises during the course.
+The course includes an introduction to remote sensing data gateways/data-download, pre-processing and analysis of various state-of-the-art remote sensing satellite systems.
 Focus will be on theory and methods of optical and thermal infrared remote sensing (physical principles, electromagnetic radiation, atmospheric correction, image processing techniques etc.) and applications hereof.
-Remote sensing applications cover remote sensing of the marine environment (lake and coastal monitoring, Sea surface temperature monitoring, ocean productivity), remote sensing of snow and ice (snow indices, monitoring of glacier/ocean ice), vegetation productivity (vegetation indices, plant water stress, net primary production) and remote sensing of the atmosphere (tropospheric trace gas concentrations).
-Long term trend analysis and teleconnection studies based upon multi-year datasets are introduced as tools for analysing large scale ecosystem changes.
+Remote sensing applications cover remote sensing of the marine environment (lake and coastal monitoring, sea surface temperature monitoring, ocean productivity), remote sensing of snow and ice (snow indices, monitoring of glacier/ocean ice), vegetation productivity (vegetation indices, plant water stress, net primary production) and remote sensing of the atmosphere (tropospheric trace gas concentrations).
+Long term trend analysis and teleconnection studies based upon multi-year datasets are introduced as tools for analysing large-scale ecosystem changes.

 MSc Programme in Environmental Science